 - Must be attending an accredited educational institution

-- Your greatest strengths and opportunities and any challenges you have overcome
+- Your greatest strengths, accomplishments, or challenges you have overcome

-- Your future career goals and why you are pursuing a degree in the field of your choice (i.e. ministry, social work, music, etc.)
+- Your field of interest, career goals and why you are pursuing a degree in that field

 - How a scholarship will help you meet your goals